BSC-based protocol, Uranium Finance, was hacked for $50 million on the 28th of April, during the platform’s migration to its v2.1 version upgrade.

 Security exploits and hacks are nothing new for the cryptocurrency community.
 It’s not the first hack on the BSC, many protocols have been exploited lately.
 According to an estimate, there were 122 crypto-related hacks in 2020 alone, with the exploited assets worth billions at today’s prices.
 To save your project from falling into such pitfalls, get the smart contracts audited and formally verified!

-We are a team of India-based security professionals who are skilled and hold experience in their niche.
+We are a team of India-based blockchain security professionals who are skilled and hold experience in their niche.
 With us, you’ll never have to compromise.
 We strive to push forward and provide overall surveillance and quality service to our customers.
 Get in touch with us to get a security audit for your smart contract.